Joseph Kabila: Guerrilla and army years (1996–2001)

 Following high school, Kabila followed a military curriculum in Tanzania, then at Makerere University in Uganda.
 In October 1996, Laurent-Désiré Kabila launched the campaign in Zaire to oust the Mobutu regime with his newly formed army, the Alliance of Democratic Forces for the Liberation of Congo-Zaire (AFDL).
-Joseph Kabila became the commander of an AFDL unit that included "kadogos" (child soldiers) and likely played a key role in major battles on the road to Kinshasa, but his exact whereabouts during the war have been difficult to establish.
+It occurred as part of a war instigated by Rwanda, Uganda, and Angola, which supported the AFDL's creation to provide Congolese legitimacy for their effort against Mobutu.
+The Rwandan officer James Kabarebe, who oversaw his training, wanted Joseph Kabila to take part in the AFDL campaign.
+He became the commander of an AFDL unit that included "kadogos" (child soldiers) and likely played a key role in major battles on the road to Kinshasa, but his exact whereabouts during the war have been difficult to establish.
 Joseph Kabila appears to have been present at the liberation of Kisangani where media reports identified him as commander of the rebel force that took the city after four days of intense fighting.

-Following the AFDL's victory, and Laurent-Désiré Kabila's rise to the presidency, Joseph Kabila went on to get further training at the PLA National Defense University, in Beijing, China.

-When he returned from China, Kabila was awarded the rank of major-general, and appointed Deputy Chief of Staff of the Congolese Armed Forces (FAC), in 1998.
-He was later, in 2000, appointed Chief of Staff of the Land Forces, a position he held until the elder President Kabila's assassination in January 2001.
-As chief of staff, he was one of the main military leaders in charge of government troops during the time of the Second Congo War (1998–2003).
+The AFDL, with much assistance by foreign troops, waged a lightning war that led to the collapse of Mobutu's Zairean Armed Forces (FAZ).
+Laurent-Désiré Kabila declared himself president in May 1997 and restored the country's original name.
+His government received widespread international recognition.